gstew5/cs4100-sp19/doc/vm.md

 ### SetFrame(i:u32)

 1. Push the current frame pointer `cur_fp` onto the stack.
-2. Set the frame pointer to `stack_len - i - 1`, where `stack_len` is the length of the stack after 1.
+2. Set the frame pointer to `stack_len - i - 1`, where `stack_len` is the length of the execution stack after step 1.

 Pre-state: